 The Age of Reptiles, a mural by Rudolph F. Zallinger.
 Copyright © 1966, 1975, 1985, 1989, Peabody Museum of Natural History, Yale University, New Haven, Connecticut, USA.
 All rights reserved.

-For information on the permission to reproduce the Zallinger murals, contact Permissions at (203) 432-3786 or email@example.com.
+For information on the permission to reproduce the Zallinger murals, send your request with details of your intended use to email@example.com.

 The Age of Mammals, a mural by Rudolph F. Zallinger.
 Copyright © 1966, 1975, 1989, 1991, 2000, Peabody Museum of Natural History, Yale University, New Haven, Connecticut, USA.
 All rights reserved.

-For information on usage rights for the Zallinger murals, contact Permissions at (203) 432-3786 or firstname.lastname@example.org.
+For information on usage rights for the Zallinger murals, send your request with details of your intended use to firstname.lastname@example.org.